Support Live Chat

 Sole proprietorship and partnerships

 This is the oldest corporation model in existence today.
 Shareholders are part of this business structure and are considered the owners of the venture.
 It is they that ought to select a board of directors who make the business decisions.
 They run the company and have an overseer role in the business whose policies must be reported to the attorney general of the state.
-The best advantage of this kind of corporation is that they are not liable for debts incurred by the corporation and cannot be arraigned in court for any wrongdoing (Investor's Guide, 2011).
-Save for limited liability to debt, they enjoy numerous fringe benefits like group term life insurance, accident and tax benefits, as well as benefits for employees like meals and accommodation.
+The best advantage of this kind of corporation is that they are not liable for debts incurred by the corporation and cannot be arraigned in court for any wrongdoing.
+Save for limited liability to debt, they enjoy numerous fringe benefits like group term life insurance, accident, and tax benefits, as well as benefits for employees like meals and accommodation.
 There is a lower possibility of the business being audited while some services can be tax exempted.
 Another advantage is the ability to raise capital for expansion and projects.
 Any kind of investor is allowed and it is very easy for shareholders to raise money.
 The most common way to raise money is through stocks issuance.
 The Investor Guide signals that limitations for a member who injures another person are not covered even if all members share benefits of limited liability.
 The law requires that C Corporations hold frequent board meetings and regularly report to the relevant authorities.
-Again, the members names must be made public while the double taxation requirement is the major disadvantage.
-On the federal corporate level for example, the corporations can get taxed 35% of profits before distribution to shareholder.
-Dividends are therefore not considered a taxable item which clearly indicates double taxation (Howell, 2012)
+Again, the members’ names must be made public while the double taxation requirement is a major disadvantage.
+On the federal corporate level, for example, the corporations can get taxed 35% of profits before distribution to shareholder.
+Dividends are therefore not considered a taxable item which clearly indicates double taxation S-Corporations

 Limited Liability Companies

 This formation is exceedingly popular due to the numerous advantages.
 It enjoys the protection of limited liability, single taxation, and health insurance premium deductions.
 The only downside is the requirement to pay self-employment taxes.
-There may be the irregular tax treatment due to instances where business is conducted on the not so uniform scale.
+There may be irregular tax treatment due to instances where the business is conducted on the not so uniform scale.
 The Limited Liability Center states that if half of the capital and profits is exchanged within a year, the company will terminate for the purposes of federal tax.
-According to Staub, if more than 35% of losses are allocated to the non-managers, the company could lose its ability to use the cash method of accounting (Staub, 2011).
+According to Staub, if more than 35% of losses are allocated to the non-managers, the company could lose its ability to use the cash method of accounting.